e-j-w/ChartOfNuclides/README.md

 ## Building from source

-Detailed instrcutions for building from source are [here](BUILDING.md).
+Detailed instructions for building from source are [here](doc/BUILDING.md).

 ## Using the program